 Limited Partnerships: What You Should Know

-Like other common types of ownership structures, limited partnerships have various nuances in terms of how they work and can affect your operations.
+Like other common types of business ownership structures, limited partnerships (lp) have various nuances in terms of how they work.
 Due to this, you should have a strong understanding of limited partnerships before you start a business.

 In this post, we’ll explain what limited partnerships are and how they work.
 We’ll also review the pros and cons of structuring your small business as a limited partnership.